19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [36/2002 wef 01/01/2003]

-### Withdrawals for payment of tuition fees at approved tertiary institution
+### Withdrawals for payment of tuition fees at approved educational institution

-22\.—(1) The Board may, subject to such terms and conditions as it may impose, permit a member of the Fund to withdraw such portion of the sum standing to his credit in the Fund as may be prescribed for the payment of tuition fees payable by that member, his child or such other relative as may be approved by the Board, for a course of study at an approved tertiary institution.
+22\.—(1) The Board may, subject to such terms and conditions as it may impose, permit a member of the Fund to withdraw such portion of the sum standing to his credit in the Fund as may be prescribed for the payment of tuition fees payable by that member, his child or such other relative as may be approved by the Board, for a course of study conducted, or to be conducted, in whole or in part at an approved educational institution, including any such course of study leading to a qualification conferred by another educational institution.

 [25/2008 wef 01/11/2008]